desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/DenseNet169/Self-Trans/README.md

 **We provide our current best model `Self-Trans` in this repo**

 The `Self-Trans` model are trained by two steps:

 First step: Call main.py to run MoCo on LUNA dataset.
 Then change the dataset to COVID-CT and run MoCo on COVID-CT.
 To do MoCo correctly, you need to change the path for dataset in line 48 and 238 of `main_coco.py`.
 You may need 4 or 8 GPUs to do this.

-Second stop: Load MoCo pretrained model in line 17 of `CT_predict-efficient-pretrain.ipynb` and do training.
+Second step: Load MoCo pretrained model in line 17 of `CT_predict-efficient-pretrain.ipynb` and do training.

 ### How to use our Pretrained model